 - get outside

 - spend some tech-free time with friends

 The best way to get to know yourself is to get inside your mind.
 Contrary to popular belief, meditation is not about silencing your thoughts, but rather learning to sift through them and rise above the noise.
 Meditation can help you gain a new perspective, manage stress, and even improve your mood.
-A simple mindfulness practice can help to reduce inflammation and improve some conditions like high blood pressure and chronic pain.
+A simple mindfulness practice can help to reduce inflammation and improve some conditions like .
 There are plenty of great apps to help you get started.